vmware-tanzu/tanzu-dev-portal/content/guides/dependency-injection/index.md

 ### Dependency Injection to the Rescue

 Now that we have identified the problem we need to look at how we can solve the problem.
-A starting point to solving this problem would be to accept the `ArticleRepository` as an argument ot the controller's constructor.
+A starting point to solving this problem would be to accept the `ArticleRepository` as an argument to the controller's constructor.

 ```java
 @RestController